sddm/sddm/docs/THEMING.md

 **screenModel:** This is a list model containing geometry information of the screens available.
 This model only provides logical screen numbers and geometries.
 If you have two physical monitors, but configured to be duplicates we only report one screen.

 For each screen the model provides `name` and `geometry` properties.
 The model also provides, a `primary` property pointing to the index of the primary monitor and a `geometry` method which takes a monitor index and returns the geometry of it.
-If you `-1` to the `geometry` method it will return the united geometry of all the screens avaiable.
+If you pass `-1` to the `geometry` method it will return the united geometry of all the screens available.

-**sessionModel:** This is a list model.
-Contains information about the desktop sessions installed on the system.
-This information is gathered by parsing the desktop files in the `/usr/share/xsessions`.
+**sessionModel:** This is a list model which contains information about the desktop sessions installed on the system.
+This information is gathered by parsing the desktop files in the `/usr/share/xsessions` directory.
 These desktop files are generally installed when you install a desktop environment or a window manager.

 For each session, the model provides `file`, `name`, `exec` and `comment` properties.
 Also there is a `lastIndex` property, pointing to the last session the user successfully logged in.

 **userModel:** This is list model.
 Contains information about the users available on the system.
-This information is gathered by parsing the `/etc/passwd` file.
+This information is gathered by parsing the output of `getent passwd`.
 To prevent system users polluting the user model we only show users with user ids greater than a certain threshold.
 This threshold is adjustable through the config file and called `MinimumUid`.

 For each user the model provides `name`, `realName`, `homeDir` and `icon` properties.
 This model also has a `lastIndex` property holding the index of the last user successfully logged in, and a `lastUser` property containing the name of the last user successfully logged in.